 Patta gobhi matar recipe with step by step photos.
 This is a home-cooked dry curry made with cabbage and green peas.
 This recipe is vegan as well as gluten-free.
+It makes for a healthy and delicious meal when paired with chapati or paratha or served as a side dish with dal rice.

-Cabbage is also called as patta gobhi or bandh gobhi in Hindi language.
+Cabbage is also called as patta gobhi or bandh gobhi in the Hindi language.
 The green peas are called as matar.

 There are some vegetables that match greatly with green peas like cauliflower, potato and carrots.
 Cabbage is also one of those veggies that pair excellently with green peas.